KamilleModules/Ekom/doc/database/database.md

 - id: pk
-- shop_id: fk
+- shop_id: fk:uk2
-- name: uk, the name of the group.
+- name: uk2, the name of the group.
             If the group starts with the colon symbol (:), it's reserved for the ekom system.
             For instance, ekom use the ":related-" prefix followed